tinacms/tina.io/content/docs/self-hosted/existing-site.md

 ### Choosing a Database Adapter

-Out of the box, TinaCMS provides two database adapters in the init workflow: "Redis" & "Vercel KV".
+Out of the box, TinaCMS provides two database adapters in the init workflow: "Redis" (VercelKV) & "MongoDB".
 Learn more about Database Adapters [here](/docs/reference/self-hosted/database-adapter/overview/).

-### Enable NextAuth.js integration

-The "init-backend" command offers one out-of-the-box auth solution, which is built with Next-Auth.
-The will store your CMS users inside your own database alongside your content.

-If you wish to use another auth provider, or want to learn more about Tina auth, see our [reference docs](/docs/reference/self-hosted/authentication-provider/overview/).

-### Apply Output self-hosted config

-Once you've finished going through all the prompts, the CLI will output some code that needs to be added to your tina/config.ts file.

-At this point, your self-hosted setup should be complete.
+### What the init command does

+The init commands does the following:

+- Sets up pages/tina/[...routes].{ts,js} to handle TinaCMS GraphQL and authentication requests
+- Sets up tina/database.{ts,js} to handle the database
+  - Adds the Github Git provider
+  - Adds the chosen database adapter
+- Adds the AuthJS authentication provider to your config file
+- Installs any dependencies needed for the chosen Git provider, database adapter, and authentication provider

+### After the init command

+Once the init command finishes **make sure to copy the environment variables** that are printed in the terminal.
+You will also need to add these to your hosting provider.

+After that the `dev` and `build` commands should be ready for use

 ## Manually configuring the Self-hosted backend